zzinnovate/wefact-python/README.md

 An unofficial, batteries-included Python client for the WeFact API.
 Pragmatic, typed where it counts, and intentionally minimal on magic.

-**Minimal dependencies.** Clean, lightweight, and production-ready.
+**What is WeFact?** [WeFact](https://www.wefact.nl/) is a Dutch invoicing and accounting platform.
+Create invoices and quotes, process supplier invoices, and maintain real-time insight into your administration.

-Maintained by [zzinnovate](https://github.com/zzinnovate) and used in production.
+Maintained by [zzinnovate](https://github.com/zzinnovate).
 Open source, community-friendly, and actively maintained.
 Not affiliated with WeFact.
 For the upstream API, see the official [WeFact API documentation](https://www.wefact.nl/api/).

 ## Documentation